 Has a Canadian Ever Won Powerball?

-While there’s no publicly confirmed Canadian Powerball jackpot winner, Canadians have won significant prizes in US lotteries.
+While there’s no public Powerball jackpot winner from Canada, Canadians have won other US lottery prizes:

 5 Powerball Canada Tips for Canadian Players